rya-sge/access-denied/_posts/2024-03-04-solidity-interview-question-rareskills-hard.md

 This article presents the list of **Hard** questions with their answers related to the article [Solidity Interview Questions](https://www.rareskills.io/post/solidity-interview-questions) by RareSkills.

-For the level medium, you can see [my first article](https://rya-sge.github.io/access-denied/2024/02/14/solidity-interview-question-rareskills/).
+For the levels medium and advanced, you can see [my first](https://rya-sge.github.io/access-denied/2024/02/14/solidity-interview-question-rareskills/) and [third](https://rya-sge.github.io/access-denied/2024/05/06/solidity-interview-question-rareskills-advanced/) articles.

 According to the article, all questions can be answered in three sentences or less.